-2. Rushmore Academy was the director's Alma Mater.
+1. Rushmore Academy was the director's Alma Mater.

-Director Wes Anderson sent location scouts across the United States and Canada to find the perfect high school to shoot the movie.
+Wes Anderson sent location scouts across the United States and Canada to find the perfect high school to shoot the movie.
 He was having a tough time trying to find the school, until his mother sent him a picture of his old high school in Houston, Texas: St. John's School.
 Anderson thought it was the perfect location to make the movie.

 3. Film critic Pauline Kael had a private screening.

-Pauline Kael’s film criticism was a heavy influence on Wes Anderson’s view of cinema; he once wrote to her, “your thoughts and writing about the movies [have] been a very important source of inspiration for me and my movies, and I hope you don't regret that."
-Kael retired from The New Yorker in 1991, so Anderson arranged for her to have a private screening of Rushmore before the film came out in 1998.
-Kael later told Anderson, "I genuinely don't know what to make of this movie."
+Pauline Kael’s film criticism was a major influence on Anderson’s view of cinema.
+“Your thoughts and writing about the movies [have] been a very important source of inspiration for me and my movies, and I hope you don't regret that," he once wrote to her.

 6. Wilson's Dad Inspired a Moment in the Movie.